-It includes agriculture, fisheries, water and biodiversity.
+Environment and biology includes agriculture, fisheries, water and biodiversity fields of study.
 Important sub-themes are optimizing productivity of agriculture and fisheries, conservation of biological resources and fresh water, and environmental management, with emphasis on sustainable development.
-Climate change, desertification, disposal of oil-production water, brine from desalination industries, pollution, earthquake monitoring, water resources management, protection of endangered species and environmental restoration are also key issues.
-This theme requires cross-disciplinary approaches to environmental problem solving and involves agricultural and fisheries scientists, biologists, climatologists, hydrologists, ecologists, environmental engineers and economists, physical geographers, system analysts and remote sensing and GIS specialists.
+Climate change, desertification, disposal of oil-production, water, brine from desalination industries, pollution, earthquake monitoring, water resources management, protection of endangered species, and environmental restoration are also key issues.
+To address environmental problems, cross-disciplinary approaches are necessary, including agricultural and fisheries scientists, biologists, climatologists, hydrologists, ecologists, environmental engineers and economists, physical geographers, system analysts, and remote sensing specialists.

-It focuses on the oil and gas industry in Oman.
+Energy focuses on the oil and gas industry in Oman.
 Emphasis is on improving our understanding of the location and nature of reserves, enhanced oil recovery and the development of alternate energy sources including solar and other renewable energy forms.
-Geo sciences and mineral resources are also an important area of study.
+Geosciences and mineral resources are also an important area of study.

-It includes studies on the development, characteristics, structure and properties (physical and chemical) of natural and synthetic materials.
-Sub-themes include condensed matter physics, studies on nanomaterial, superconductors, metals, construction materials and electronic components.
+Materials includes studies on the development, characteristics, structure and properties (physical and chemical) of natural and synthetic materials.
+Sub-themes include condensed matter physics, studies on nanomaterials, superconductors, metals, construction materials and electronic components.

-It considers educational psychology, early childhood education, language planning and policies, language acquisition, testing, accreditation and quality assurance, assessment and evaluation, educational technology, vocational guidance and counseling, special needs, human resources development and leadership.
+Education considers educational psychology, early childhood education, language planning and policies, language acquisition, testing, accreditation and quality assurance, assessment and evaluation methods, educational technology, vocational guidance and counseling, special needs, human resources development and leadership.
 It also experiments with new pedagogies.